Covering simple orthogonal polygons with $r$-stars: Constructing a minimum cover

 \section{Constructing a minimum cover}

-We are ready to describe \Cref{alg:main} which constructs a set of semi-guards that cover a tree-path intersection graph $G$.
-The procedure, and more specifically the $<_\ell$ order is inspired by the algorithm of~\cite{GyM2017} that finds a minimum size set of horizontally sliding cameras that cover the simple orthogonal polygon.
-Informally, \Cref{alg:main} proceeds in the following manner: \begin{enumerate} \item \Cref{alg:main} ``sweeps'' through the vertices $G_V$ in decreasing $<_\ell$ order (\Cref{def:totalorder}).
+We are ready to describe \Cref{alg:main}, which constructs a set of semi-guards that cover a tree-based bipartite graph $G$. \begin{definition} Let ${(s_i)}_{i=1}^k$ be the sequence of the elements of $G_V$ in decreasing $\prec$ order, that is,